Best Ways to Spend Your Gift Cards (And What to Watch Out For)

 - What to Do with Gift Cards You Don’t Want

 While it might be tempting to hold on to your stash of gift cards until you’ve saved up enough to use them later, you might get more for your money if you take advantage of post-Christmas clearance sales.
 Now is a great time to purchase things like exercise equipment, linens, and other items on our What to Buy in January list, that are drastically marked down.
-Make sure you check out the clearance and sale departments before you stuff your gift cards away in a dresser for later.
+Make sure you check out the clearance and sale departments before you stuff your cards away in a dresser for later.

 Be sure to check the balance of your gift cards, especially if you’ve had it sitting around for a while.
 Some stores, fewer now than in the past, will charge fees on unused cards (more on that below).
-But you also want to be prepared when you’re at checkout to have cash or a credit card on hand if your gift card doesn’t cover everything in your cart.
+But you also want to be prepared when you’re at checkout to have cash or a credit card on hand if your card doesn’t cover everything in your cart.
 Most websites have a section to check your gift card balance.
-Here’s where you can find the gift card balance checker for Amazon and Target.
+Here’s where you can find the card balance checker for Amazon and Target.

 It’s crucial with gift cards that you read through the fine print and make sure there aren’t expiration dates or other details that could end up costing you.
-For instance, some gift cards can add inactivity fees, maintenance, or monthly fees that can eat up your balance and even cost you later.
+For instance, some cards can add inactivity fees, maintenance, or monthly fees that can eat up your balance and even cost you later.
 Also, check to see if you need to use the gift card within a specific amount of time.
 Don’t lose the funds on your gift card simply because you waited too long to use it.
 In most cases, it’s best to use the card within 12 months.
 Other pitfalls to watch out for: